President Ilham Aliyev pays tribute to national leader Heydar Aliyev

-Report informs, President of the Republic of Azerbaijan Ilham Aliyev and his son Heydar Aliyev have visited the Alley of Honors to commemorate national leader Heydar Aliyev.

-Parliamentarians, ministers, committee and company heads, public figures also visited the Alley of Honors.
+Report informs, parliamentarians, ministers, committee chairs, company heads, public figures also visited the Alley of Honors.

-President Ilham Aliyev and his son Heydar Aliyev put flowers at the grave of the national leader`s wife, outstanding ophthalmologist, academician Zarifa Aliyeva.
+President Ilham Aliyev, his wife Mehriban Aliyeva and family members put flowers at the grave of the national leader`s wife, outstanding ophthalmologist, academician Zarifa Aliyeva.

 Flowers were also put at the graves of prominent statesman Aziz Aliyev and professor Tamerlan Aliyev.

-Among those in attendance at the commemorative ceremony were Prime Minister Artur Rasizade, head of the Presidential Administration Ramiz Mehdiyev and other officials.
+Among those in attendance at the commemorative ceremony were Prime Minister Artur Rasizade, Parliament Speaker Ogtay Asadov, head of the Presidential Administration Ramiz Mehdiyev and other officials.

 Share in Facebook